HarrisonBounds/YouBot-Mobile-Simulation/README.md

 python3 trajectory_generation.py
 ```

-This should rewrite the ouptut_trajcetories.csv and be ready for use in Coppelia Sim.
+This will rewrite the ouptut_trajcetories.csv and be ready for use in Coppelia Sim.